 All children are encouraged to talk to members of staff they feel comfortable with.
-Tutors, Head of Lower School or Upper School, Boarding House staff, the Sisters, their parents, Deputy Heads and the Headmistress are all available to talk to girls who have concerns relating to bullying.
-Godstowe also has independent listeners who come into school on a regular basis.
+Tutors, Head of Lower School or Upper School, Boarding House staff, the school nurses, parents, Deputy Heads and the Headmistress are all available to talk to girls who have concerns relating to bullying.
+In reality, all staff members are trusted adults and can be available to talk to pupils about any area of concern.
+Who can I talk to? posters are displayed in form rooms and around the school, reminding pupils of their trusted adults.
+In form rooms, pupils also have access to The Godstowe Anti-Bullying Leaflet, and in Lower School, pupils are given their own copy at the start of the year.
+(See appendix.)

+Godstowe also has 'independent persons' who come into school on a regular basis to talk with boarders.